Enjoy the French way of living in the relaxing atmosphere of the Caribbean

-The hilly landscape, the hidden resorts, the idyllic bays, the good restaurants, the nice boutique shops in Gustavia and the luxurious yachts in the harbor.
-It is the ultimate ambiance for a luxury holiday.
-St. Barth is a place where everyone feels at home.
+The hilly landscapes, hidden resorts and idyllic bays to the great restaurants, stylish boutiques in Gustavia, and the luxurious yachts in the harbor.
+This, and more, creates the ultimate ambiance for a luxury holiday.
+The perfect balance that is St. Barth puts everyone at ease.

 |Language||French, English, Creole|

 |Size||21 square km|

 St. Barth had two tribes known as the Arawak and the Taíno, who called the island ‘Ouanalao’, meaning Land of Salt.
 Next came the Caribs who witnessed the arrival of Christopher Columbus in 1493.
 It was he who named the island St. Barthélemy, after his brother Bartoloméo.
 By 1648, the French had colonized the island.
 The 18th century saw the economy suffer at the hands of pirates like the notorious Daniel Montbars, or ‘Montbars the Exterminator’.
 King Louis XVI traded the island to Sweden in 1784 who declared the capital, Gustavia a free port.
 A series of unfortunate events followed, a devastating hurricane in 1852 was followed by a fire that plunged the island into economic despair and led Sweden to return it to France in 1878.
 Traces of this past can be seen, most notably in the street names of Gustavia, as well as in the architecture such as the ‘Swedish House’ where Sibarth’s headquarters are located.